jishnuthewalker/JishnuthewalkerBlog/content/Projects/P2 Language Learning for migrant families..md

 - Parents trust teachers more than apps, although some parent see sending children to additional classes as a hassle.
 - In younger children parents are worried about children not being able to make new friends, where as in slightly older children academics takes precedent.
 - Most parents and children have tried kannada learning apps but never end up sticking to them.
+- Children don't see learning languages as a priority.
+- Children see language learning apps and classes a boring as it tarts to feel repetitive.
+-

-Family Relocation & Emotional Uncertainty
+- Family Relocation & Emotional Uncertainty
-│
+- │
-▼
+- ▼
-School Enrollment & Limited Orientation
+- School Enrolment & Limited Orientation
-│
+- │
-▼
+- ▼
-Initial Classroom Exposure & Confusing Teaching Styles │
+- Initial Classroom Exposure & Confusing Teaching Styles
+- │
-▼
+- ▼
-Inconsistent Digital Learning (Apps & Home Practice)
+- Inconsistent Digital Learning (Apps & Home Practice)
-│
+- │
-▼
+- ▼
-Awkward Peer Interactions & Limited Social Bonding
+- Awkward Peer Interactions & Limited Social Bonding
-│
+- │
-▼
+- ▼
-Informal Local Interactions with Mixed Success
+- Informal Local Interactions with Mixed Success
-│
+- │
-▼
+- ▼
-Regular Assessments Highlighting Gaps
+- Regular Assessments Highlighting Gaps
-│
+- │
-▼
+- ▼
-Gradual Improvement via Remedial Help & Adaptation
+- Gradual Improvement via Remedial Help & Adaptation
-│
+- │
-▼
+- ▼
-Slow, Ongoing Integration & Increased Confidence
+- Slow, Ongoing Integration & Increased Confidence

+## User Persona

+#### Jay Agarwal